‘RENAISSANCE OF THE DALEKS’

 This is a four-part story from the mind of Christopher H. Bidmead.
 It’s a pretty complex tale about the Doctor and Nyssa travelling through various parts of Earth’s history as they are trying to solve a mystery involving the Daleks.
 This journey eventually leads them to a place outside space and time.

-I’ve had the CD cover of ‘Renaissance of the Daleks’ signed by the lovely Sarah Sutton at a convention in Bournemouth, August, 2014.
+I’ve had the CD cover of ‘Renaissance of the Daleks’ signed by the lovely Sarah Sutton at the ‘Bournemouth Film and Comic Con’ in August, 2014.
 I told Sarah that she was really good in this and she amusingly replied, “Was I?”
 Sarah can’t remember this audio story as she recorded this back in 2007.